etm/markus.rb/README.md

 ## Introduction

 All template libraries suck.
-But sometimes they are useful, for quick'n dirty building of documents.
+But sometimes they are useful, for quick n' dirty building of documents.
 This template library will of course suck as well.
 It is inspired by _why's markaby.
 It supports JSON and XML.

 ## Usage - Jump Start